Anjali-Shrivastava624/laravel-ecommerce-assessment-project/README.md

 3. Commit changes: `git commit -am 'Add feature'`
 4. Push to branch: `git push origin feature-name`
 5. Submit pull request

-## 📄 License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## 📞 Support

-For support, email your-email@domain.com or create an issue on GitHub.

----

-**Note**: This application is built for demonstration purposes and includes all the required features from the assignment specification.
-The UI is intentionally minimal to focus on backend functionality, real-time features, and system architecture.